About Safe Routes to School

 - Mary Woodward kicked off work on Safe Routes to School with International Walk & Bike to School Day.
 October was the first time the school participated.
 The event was wildly successful with parents and volunteers leading a number of walking school buses (groups of students walking to school), including a park and walk from the Walnut St. Fire Station.

-- With engaged parents and support from the principal, Mary Woodward is in the early stages of developing a formal SRTS Task Force that will focus on an Action Plan and continued Safe Routes to School programming for students and parents.
+- With engaged parents and support from the principal, Mary Woodward Elementary’s SRTS Task Force established an Action Plan.
+The plan identifies programmatic barriers and sets recommendations for future infrastructure improvements.

 - Although nearby neighborhoods to the west are in the Beaverton School District, Mary Woodward Elementary draws students from as far as the Bull Mountain area of Tigard.
 Steep terrain and busy arterial streets are manageable pedestrian barriers when students have the confidence a Safe Routes to School program instills.